Lisa Le Feuvre: Curatorial projects and institutional leadership

-At the National Maritime Museum, Greenwich she directed the directing the New Visions contemporary art program between 2005 and 09.
+At the National Maritime Museum, Greenwich she directed the New Visions contemporary art program between 2005 and 09.
 Her program invited artists to develop new work in response to the social-political histories of the sea, ships, stars, and time.
 She worked with Renée Green, Dan Holdsworth, Jeremy Millar, Simon Patterson, Esther Shalev-Gerz, and Lawrence Weiner. to develop expansive exhibition projects.